Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Causes of Bumps on Dog Eyelids

 Another possible explanation for a bump on a dog's eyelid is the presence of a chalazion, which is similar to a stye as seen in humans.
-Sometimes the meibomian glands get impacted and blocked which causes local swelling and rupturing along with the release of oily secretions.
-Something that dog owners can do for these types of growths is to apply a soft facecloth soaked in warm water to the dog's eyelid for 5 minutes about 3 times a day.
+Sometimes the meibomian glands get impacted and blocked, which causes local swelling and rupturing along with the release of oily secretions.
+Something that dog owners can do for these types of growths is to apply a soft facecloth soaked in warm water to the dog's eyelid for five minutes about three times a day.
 This should reduce the impaction and stimulate the gland to drain, explains veterinarian Dr. Fiona.

 Other Benign Growths

-Meibomian Adenocarcinomas.
 The malignant version of meibomian adenomas are meibomian (sebaceous) adenocarcinomas.
-While the term malignant may sound scary, meibomian adenocarcinomas are locally invasive and the good news is that they are not known to metastasize, according to the Merck Veterinary Manual.
+While the term malignant may sound scary, meibomian adenocarcinomas are locally invasive.
+The good news is that they are not known to metastasize, according to the Merck Veterinary Manual.